isomerpages/mol-services/_government-services/06-manage-finances/06d-health-expenses.md

       <input type="checkbox" id="ip-choice">
       <label class="tab-label" for="ip-choice">Which IP Should You Get</label>
       <div class="tab-content">
-  <p>To explore which one best suits your healthcare needs, here’s a <a target="_blank" href="https://www.moh.gov.sg/cost-financing/healthcare-schemes-subsidies/medishield-life/comparison-of-integrated-shield-plans">comparison of IPs</a>.
-See Also: <a target="_blank" href="https://www.areyouready.gov.sg/YourInfoHub/Pages/Views-Insurance-101-Beginners-Guide-to-Integrated-Shield-Plans-BankBazaar.aspx">Beginner's Guide to Integrated Shield Plans</a> on common pitfalls to avoid when choosing an IP.</p>
+  <p>To explore which one best suits your healthcare needs, here’s a <a target="_blank" href="https://www.moh.gov.sg/cost-financing/healthcare-schemes-subsidies/medishield-life/comparison-of-integrated-shield-plans">comparison of IPs</a>.</p><p>See Also: <a target="_blank" href="https://www.areyouready.gov.sg/YourInfoHub/Pages/Views-Insurance-101-Beginners-Guide-to-Integrated-Shield-Plans-BankBazaar.aspx"> Beginner's Guide to Integrated Shield Plans</a> on common pitfalls to avoid when choosing an IP.</p>
       </div>
     </div>
     <div class="tab">